5axes/AutoRotationTool/README.md

 Plugin Rotate Tool to get the automatic rotation on Right Clic

-The Auto Rotate Tool plugin is a copy of the [CuraOrientationPlugin ](https://github.com/5axes/CuraOrientationPlugin).
+The Auto Rotate Tool plugin is a fork of the [CuraOrientationPlugin ](https://github.com/nallath/CuraOrientationPlugin).
 However, it allows to add an access to the orientation functions from keyboard shortcuts and a contextual menu.

 Short-cut :